svishakan/Payroll-Management-App/README.md

     - ` creds = Creds(userid="admin", password="admin") `
 7. Close the Python shell and run the app with:
     - ` python app.py `

+---

+UML Diagrams were drawn to facilitate the implementation process and to better conceptualize the logic behind the implementation.